Why Sorrento Therapeutics Inc. (SRNE)’s Most Recent Report Reveals Some Hints About Its Future

-Sorrento Therapeutics Inc. (NASDAQ:SRNE) went down by -1.80% from its latest closing price compared to the recent 1-year high of $19.39.
-The company’s stock price has collected 1.24% of gains in the last five trading sessions.
-Press Release reported 7 hours ago that Healthpeak Reports Second Quarter 2021 Results
+Sorrento Therapeutics Inc. (NASDAQ:SRNE) went up by 4.17% from its latest closing price compared to the recent 1-year high of $19.39.
+The company’s stock price has collected 4.80% of gains in the last five trading sessions.
+Press Release reported 8 hours ago that Sorrento Unveils Overview of Its MultiValent mRNA COVID-19 Vaccine Development Program

 Is It Worth Investing in Sorrento Therapeutics Inc. (NASDAQ :SRNE) Right Now?